Chart Color Schemes

 An assessment of population growth drivers in Richmond reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Richmond's population is estimated at 6,049 as of Feb 2026.
-This reflects an increase from the 5,418 people recorded in the 2021 Census, marking a rise of 631 people (11.6%).
+This reflects an increase from the 2021 Census figure of 5,418 people, a rise of 631 individuals (11.6%).
 AreaSearch validated this estimate using ERP data released by ABS in June 2024 and additional new addresses since the Census date.
 The population density is approximately 225 persons per square kilometer.
-Richmond's growth rate exceeded that of its SA3 area (4.7%) and SA4 region, indicating it as a growth leader.
-Interstate migration contributed about 69% to this growth.
+Richmond's growth exceeded that of its SA3 area (4.7%) and SA4 region, making it a growth leader.
+Interstate migration contributed around 69% to overall population gains.

 Frequently Asked Questions - Population